Why Banking Relationships Matter

 Buying a home is one of the most significant financial choices you can make, and it's important to have a lender who knows you.
 The bank that you already have a relationship with has a more complete picture of your financial situation than other lenders, which can be particularly helpful when searching for the mortgage that's perfectly tailored for you.

 When a customer who has a relationship with the bank applies for a mortgage, they may qualify for better rates than someone who does not have a banking relationship.
-With a checking account and either a savings or investment account at KeyBank, a customer is able to apply for a mortgage and benefit from a better rate1 2 than they would otherwise be able to get.
+With an eligible checking account and either an eligible savings or "investment account" at KeyBank, a customer is able to apply for a mortgage and benefit from a better rate1 2 than they would otherwise be able to get.
 You save money, just for being a customer, because your bank values your relationship and will compete to give you the best.

 Additionally, being familiar with your lender can help the mortgage application process go more smoothly.
 Since you already know the bank that you are applying for the mortgage from, you aren't starting from square one.
 You can skip the step of becoming acclimated to a new financial institution and jump right into finding the right mortgage for you.